L'Assommoir: Plot summary

 The novel is principally the story of Gervaise Macquart, who is featured briefly in the first novel in the series, La Fortune des Rougon, running away to Paris with her shiftless lover Lantier to work as a washerwoman in a hot, busy laundry in one of the seedier areas of the city.

 L'Assommoir begins with Gervaise and her two young sons being abandoned by Lantier, who takes off for parts unknown with another woman.
 Though at first she swears off men altogether, eventually she gives in to the advances of Coupeau, a teetotal roofer, and they are married.
 The marriage sequence is one of the most famous set-pieces of Zola's work; the account of the wedding party's impromptu and chaotic trip to the Louvre is one of the novelist's most famous passages.
 Through a combination of happy circumstances, Gervaise is able to realise her dream and raise enough money to open her own laundry.
 The couple's happiness appears to be complete with the birth of a daughter, Anna, nicknamed Nana (the protagonist of Zola's later novel of the same title).

 However, later in the story, we witness the downward trajectory of Gervaise's life from this happy high point.
 Coupeau is injured in a fall from the roof of a new hospital he is working on, and during his lengthy convalescence he takes first to idleness, then to gluttony, and eventually to drink.
 In only a few years, Coupeau becomes a vindictive, wife-beating alcoholic, with no intention of trying to find more work.
 Gervaise struggles to keep her home together, but her excessive pride leads her to a number of embarrassing failures and before long everything is going downhill.
 Gervaise becomes infected by her husband's newfound laziness and, in an effort to impress others, spends her money on lavish feasts and accumulates uncontrolled debt.

-The home is further disrupted by the return of Lantier, who is warmly welcomed by Coupeau - by this point losing interest in both Gervaise and life itself, and becoming seriously ill.
+The home is further disrupted by the return of Lantier, who is warmly welcomed by Coupeau—by this point losing interest in both Gervaise and life itself, and becoming seriously ill.
 The ensuing chaos and financial strain is too much for Gervaise, who loses her laundry-shop and is sucked into a spiral of debt and despair.
 Eventually, she too finds solace in drink and, like Coupeau, slides into heavy alcoholism.
-All this prompts Nana - already suffering from the chaotic life at home and getting into trouble on a daily basis - to run away from her parents' home and become a casual prostitute.
+All this prompts Nana—already suffering from the chaotic life at home and getting into trouble on a daily basis—to run away from her parents' home and become a casual prostitute.

 Gervaise's story is told against a backdrop of a rich array of other well-drawn characters with their own vices and idiosyncrasies.
 Notable amongst these being Goujet, a young blacksmith, who spends his life in unconsummated love for the hapless laundress.

 Eventually, sunk by debt, hunger and alcohol, Coupeau and Gervaise both die.
-The latter's corpse lies for two days in her unkempt hovel before it is noticed by her disdaining neighbors.
+The latter's corpse lies for two days in her unkempt hovel before it is noticed by her disdainful neighbors.